-Inspired by First Watch, I decided to experiment a bit with using coconut milk instead almond milk in my chia seed pudding to see if I could recreate their chia pudding.
+Inspired by my experience at First Watch, I decided to embark on a little experiment with my own chia seed pudding recipe, aiming to recreate their coconut chia pudding sensation.

 Chocolate Coconut Chia Pudding